ahuggel/pentomino/README.md

 This little puzzle resurfaced one day during the pandemic when we couldn't go anywhere and were looking for board games to play.
 I call it Pentomino and have had it for a very long time.
 It has always fascinated me because it is so difficult, yet whenever you finally find a solution, it seems to be a new one.
 Thus the question.

-A long time ago, in 1995, while I worked on my first job, I decided to write a C-program to find the answer, and after cracking my head over this challenge for quite a while, my pentomino program eventually printed out every possible solution.
+A long time ago, in 1995, I decided to write a C-program to find the answer, and after cracking my head over this challenge for quite a while, my pentomino program eventually printed out every possible solution.

-Back in 1995, the task took my home PC a solid 25min to complete.
-Today, on my laptop, it needs less than 2s!
+Back in 1995, the task took my home PC a solid 25 minutes to complete.
+Today, on a regular laptop, it needs less than 2 seconds!

 So, how many different solutions do you think there are?

-This repository has my old source code for the pentomino program, with just a few modifications that I made after unearthing it.
+This repository has the old source code for the pentomino program, with just a few recent modifications that I made after unearthing it.
 It compiles fine in the Windows Subsystem for Linux running Debian on my laptop.

 ## Building

-The pentomino program is a Unix/Linux command line program.
-You need a C compiler (```gcc```), the standard C library and header files and the ```make``` utility to build it:
+The ```pentomino``` program is a Unix/Linux command-line program.
+You need a C compiler like ```gcc```, the standard C library and header files, and the ```make``` utility to build it:

 ```
 $ make